Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Introduction

 This paper is organised as follows.
 In \cref{sec-scale}, we review the construction of left, right, and bi unit-invariant singular values, and provide their geometric interpretation.
 To build intuition for these invariants, we compute them explicitly for $2\times2$ matrices.
 We also analyse their statistical properties for ensembles of random matrices and show that they obey quarter-circle laws.
-In \cref{sec:entanglement-measures}, we use these unit-invariant singular values to define new unit-invariant entanglement entropies for reduced density matrices derived from pure states. \cref{UISVDprepost} extends this framework to reduced transition matrices, generalising the pseudo-entropy and SVD-based entropies introduced in the literature.
-In \cref{sec:Applications}, we present several applications of these measures, ranging from random pure states and link-complement states in Chern–Simons theory to Biorthogonal Quantum Mechanics (BQM), where we evaluate, test, and compare them for both reduced density matrices and transition matrices.
-Finally, we conclude in \cref{Conclusions} and relegate more technical material to two appendices.
+In \cref{sec:entanglement-measures}, we use these unit-invariant singular values to define new unit-invariant entanglement entropies for reduced density matrices derived from pure states. \cref{UISVDprepost} extends this framework to reduced transition matrices, introducing a variation of the pseudo-entropy and SVD-based entropies introduced in the literature.
+In \cref{sec:Applications}, we present several applications of these measures, ranging from random pure states and link-complement states in Chern-Simons theory to Biorthogonal Quantum Mechanics (BQM), where we evaluate, test, and compare them for both reduced density matrices and transition matrices.
+Finally, we conclude in \cref{Conclusions} and defer more technical material to two appendices.